Best movies on Netflix UK to watch right now (October 2020) - TheNewsTrace

 Selma (2014)

-Dr King’s unshakeable perception that peaceable protest has the ability to change lives packs a critical punch, as does John Legend and Frequent’s anthemic, Oscar-winning theme track, Glory.
+Dr King’s unshakeable perception that peaceable protest has the ability to change lives packs a critical punch, as does John Legend and Frequent’s anthemic, Oscar-winning theme tune, Glory.

 Watch on Netflix